BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation

 \section{Problem Statement}

-Structured text segmentation takes a structured text as input and generates a list of segments:

-where $f$ denotes the segmentation system, $d$ denotes the input structured text, $t_i$ denotes the text of the $i$-th segment and $l_i \in L$ denotes the semantic label of the $i$-th segment. $L$ denotes the set of potential labels for segments, which varies by domains.
-For our case study on prompts, labels include `instruction', `example', `context', `question', and `output format' as shown in Table \ref{tab:label_set}.
+Structured texts refer to texts containing structured elements beyond plain texts, such as code snippets.
+Structured text segmentation takes a structured text as input and generates a list of segments: where $f$ denotes the system, $d$ denotes the input structured text, $t_i$ denotes the text of the $i$-th segment and $l_i \in L$ denotes the semantic label of the $i$-th segment. $L$ denotes the set of potential labels for segments, which varies by domains.
+For simplicity, we use $T^L$ to denote $[(l_i,t_i)^{n}_{i=1}]$.
+For our case study on prompts, labels include `instruction', `example', `context', `question', and `output format' as shown in Tab.~\ref{tab:label_set}.